ttsebedu2011/football-stats-dashboard/readme.txt

 - Make sure all files from the project folder are kept in the same directory to ensure proper linkage.

 Contact Information:
-For help or more information, please contact [Your Name] at [Your Email].
+For help or more information, please contact Thando Tsebedu at thando.tsebedu@mycit.ie.